 Farewell and Re-entry Program

 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
-We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Spain.
+We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Vietnam.

 The residential halls have single studio apartments, and multi-share accommodation in three and five bedroom apartments.
 All apartments are fully furnished and air-conditioned.
 Bedrooms come with an in-room safety deposit box, wireless connectivity to the University’s intranet, and a locally based printer.
 The accommodation is managed by our professionally trained, friendly residential management team, who are on site 24 hours per day, 7 days a week.